Aphonopelma eutylenum: Description

 The body of the California ebony tarantula comes in various brown tones, ranging from light beige to dark brown and ebony colors.
 Adult females can reach a legspan of up to 13 cm (5 inches) and live to about 25 years of age.
-Males reach maturity after 8–12 years and leaves their burrows after that in search of a mate.
+Males reach maturity after 8–12 years and leave their burrows after that in search of a mate.
 After spending all their energy on finding a suitable partner, they will die of exhaustion about 6 months after reaching adulthood.